-The administrative official from whom the appeal is taken shall, upon request of the Board, transmit to it all documents, plans and papers constituting the record of the action from which an appeal was taken.

-- K. The Board shall fix a reasonable time for the hearing of an appeal.
+- 1. Any aggrieved owner or tenant of real property who shows that his property will be substantially affected by an order, requirement, decision or determination made by an administrative official charged with the enforcement of the zoning ordinance may appeal such to the Board of Zoning Appeals. - 2.
+An appeal taken from the requirement, decision or the determination made by an administrative official charged with the enforcement of this Ordinance shall be filed with the Board.
+The appeal shall specify the grounds thereof and shall be filed within 30 days of the decision of the administrative official and in such form as may be prescribed by the Board by general rule. - 3.
+The administrative official from whom the appeal is taken shall, upon request of the Board, transmit to it all documents, plans and papers constituting the record of the action from which an appeal was taken. - 4.
+The Board shall fix a reasonable time for the hearing of an appeal.
 Public Notice shall be given of the hearing and due notice shall be given additionally to the interested parties.
 The Board may require the person taking the appeal to assume the cost of public notice and due notice to interested parties.
-Upon the hearing, any party may appear in person, by agent or by attorney. - L. When an appeal from the decision of any official has been taken and filed with the Board, all proceedings and work on the premises concerning which the decision was made shall be stayed unless the official from whom the appeals was taken shall certify to the Board that, by reason of facts stated in the certificate, a stay would cause imminent peril to life or property.
-In such case, proceedings or work shall not be stayed except by a restraining order which may be granted by the Circuit Court of Wayne County or Cabell County, depending upon which Court has jurisdiction, on application, on notice to the officer from whom the appeal is taken and the owner of the premises affected and on due cause shown. - M. Every decision of the Board shall be subject to review by certiorari. - N. No variance in the application of the provisions of this Ordinance shall be made by the Board relating to building, land or premises now existing, or to be constructed, unless after a hearing, the Board shall find that such variance will not: - 1.
-Alter the land use characteristics of the district. - 2.
-Impair the adequate supply of light and air to adjacent property. - 3.
-Increase the hazard from fire, flood and other dangers of said property. - 4.
-Diminish the marketable value of adjacent lands and buildings. - 5.
-Increase the congestion in the Streets. - 6.
-Otherwise impair the public health, safety, convenience, comfort or general welfare.
+Upon the hearing, any party may appear in person, by agent or by attorney. - 5.
+When an appeal from the decision of any official has been taken and filed with the Board, all proceedings and work on the premises concerning which the decision was made shall be stayed unless the official from whom the appeals was taken shall certify to the Board that, by reason of facts stated in the certificate, a stay would cause imminent peril to life or property.
+In such case, proceedings or work shall not be stayed except by a restraining order which may be granted by the Circuit Court of Wayne County or Cabell County, depending upon which Court has jurisdiction, on application, on notice to the officer from whom the appeal is taken and the owner of the premises affected and on due cause shown. - I. Every decision of the Board shall be subject to review by certiorari.